snoussi/install-rhpam-7.x/README.md

 $ ./3-add-kieserver-props.sh
 ```

-- Optionally, you can configure the persistance with the provided scripts.
+- Optionally, you can configure the persistance.

 - Stop EAP Server (admin mode)